rhinock/WarehouseManagementSystem/README.md

 ## Importing the Module

-Now that you’ve created the first function in the module, it’s time to start using it.
+Now that you've created the first function in the module, it's time to start using it.
 Import the module using the `Import-Module` command as shown below.
 ```powershell
 Import-Module -Name .\PowerShell\WMS.psm1 -Verbose -Force
 ```